doyoueven-click/puppet/docs/adoption.md

 ## Step 2: Bootstrap Puppet

 The second part is to actually install Puppet and get it going.
-If you already have [just](https://just.systems/), this is a simple invocation of:
+On your workstation, run the command:

     just bootstrap <HOSTNAME>

 This will SSH into the box, copy the bootstrap script, and run it as root.
 The script will install Puppet and dependencies, set up some repos, and run Puppet for the first time.
 When it is finsihed, Puppet is completely installed and running autonomously.

-If you do not have just, open the `Justfile` and run the commands manually.